zeke/vibes/README.md

 Here are some prompts you can try to take your project to the next level:

-> Generate a tutorial page about Perlin noise with multiple p5 sketches, explaining what it is and how to use it.
+> Generate a side-scrolling game like super mario bros.

 ---